Updated: Aug 3

 First, choose a platform and create a professional account.

-Dr. Zimmerle tends to just use Twitter for her PLN, but there are certainly many educators in other online spaces like Instagram, YouTube, and Facebook.
+Dr. Zimmerle tends to use Twitter for her PLN, but many educators are in other online spaces like Instagram, YouTube, and Facebook.

-You need a PLN as a future teacher is because you can start learning about resources like educational resources, websites, apps, get lesson plans, ideas and all these things can be useful.
-You get exposed to tons of awesome resources that you can use now while you're in school prepping.
+It would help if you had a PLN as a future teacher because you can start learning about resources like educational resources, websites, apps, lesson plans, and ideas, which can be helpful.
+You get exposed to many excellent resources you can use now while prepping for school.

-You can learn what you want to learn more about on your own time.
-Teachers use it to direct your own professional development.
+You can learn more about what you want to learn alone.
+Teachers use it to direct their professional development.

-Connecting with other educators can give you a sense of belonging and community that can help you make it through those dark days when you're just so stressed.
+Connecting with other educators can give you a sense of belonging and community that can help you through those dark days when you're so stressed.
 Using your PLN for support is invaluable to future teachers.

 Build your professional presence

 Include who you are as a teacher in your bio.
 Consider using some hashtags!

 Get copyright-free images to use in your header!